This is the secret to a successful LinkedIn InMail

 How to send an effective LinkedIn InMail

-It is important to do your homework and research the recipient’s background, hobbies, and your commonality.
-It is important to personalize your LinkedIn InMail by researching the recipient’s LinkedIn profile, looking deeply for those common interests, connections, or work experiences.
+It is essential to personalize your LinkedIn InMail.
+Research the recipient’s LinkedIn profile.
+Look deeply for common interests, connections, or work experiences.

-Your job is to focus on sparking their curiosity.
+Your job is to spark their curiosity.
 They should be saying, “I’m curious, let me respond to learn more.”

 How long should your LinkedIn InMail be?

 The answer is mobile.
 Why?
-Because 57% of traffic to LinkedIn is mobile.
-LinkedIn wants to provide a seamless experience on mobile.
+Because 57% of LinkedIn traffic is mobile.

-Pro tip: Your email signature is counted in the total number of available characters so make sure you keep this into account.
+Pro tip: Your email signature is counted in the total number of available characters.
+Make sure you keep this in account.

 The anatomy of a good LinkedIn InMail structure